preritdas/allocator/README.md

 6. Use an editor to modify any values in `config.ini`, including your portfolio style.
 7. Set up dependencies.
    1. Ensure you have Python 3.10.5 (Any version of Python 3.10 should work).
    2. Ensure you have pip and venv.
 If you don't, install pip by executing [get-pip.py](https://bootstrap.pypa.io/get-pip.py).
-Install venv by running `sudo apt-get install python3.10-venv -y`.
+Install venv by running `sudo apt-get install python3.10-venv -y` on Debian/Ubuntu machines.
    3. Create a virtual environment for Allocator with `python3.10 -m venv venv`, replacing "python3.10" with the correct alias for your Python 3.10 installation.
    4. Activate the environment with `venv/bin/activate` (on Linux/Mac), or with `venv/Scripts/activate` if using Windows.
    5. Install all dependencies with `pip install -r requirements.txt` (in the environment, the `python` and `pip` aliases are correctly linked).